ssaserkar/ssaserkar/README.md

 Master's Student in Robotics at Worcester Polytechnic Institute, USA.

 - 🌱 I'm currently using NLP techniques, including BERT and XLNet, to detect policy toxicity in policy documents and applying deep learning concepts to perform policy analysis.
-- 👀 I’m interested in Robotics, Control, Perception, NLP, and Computer Vision.
+- 👀 I’m interested in Robotics, NLP, and Systems Engineering.
 - 💞️ I’m looking to collaborate on projects related to my interests!
 - 📫 You can reach me at ssaserkar@wpi.edu!